Here’s a question for you…

 That it wasn’t necessary to share the hurt feelings she can choose to no longer carry around with her.

-Eventually it came out that the reason for the distance was a secret that this person was holding and now Susie feels closer to this person.
+Eventually it came out that the reason for the distance was a secret that this person was holding because of a promise to someone else and now Susie feels closer to this person.

 She’s glad in that instance that she didn’t share any hurt feelings but allowed them to pass through.